rahra/onioncat/doc/ONIONCAT_ON_WINDOWS.md

 Right-click it, chose "Open with" and select the Notepad (or your favorite text editor).
 Make sure that the Tor browser is _not_ running because otherwise it will overwrite the file after you edited it.
 The Notepad will open the file and show its contents.
 Copy the following lines into it.
-They configure two hidden services for Onioncat.
+They configure a hidden service for Onioncat.

 ```
 HiddenServiceDir TorBrowser\Data\Tor\onioncat_hsv3